ebensing/gh-benchmarks/README.md

    server.js to see what this value is for you.
 5. (Optional) It is recommended that you make the port only available to the IPs listed below the "Update settings" button

+**Note**: If you have pull request support enabled, the system will automatically create another webhook to support this.
+In order to facilitate this webhook creation, Github credentials and the `local_url` setting are needed.

 Configuration